DataDog/dd-trace-rb/docs/DevelopmentGuide.md

 **For integrations**

-Integrations which interact with dependencies not listed in the `ddtrace` gemspec will need to load these dependencies to run their tests.
+Integrations which interact with dependencies not listed in the `datadog` gemspec will need to load these dependencies to run their tests.
 Each test task could consist of multiple spec tasks which are executed with different groups of dependencies (likely against different versions or variations).

 To get a list of the test tasks, run `bundle exec rake -T test`